-- If you are a smoker you should not smoke on the day of your operation.
-This will help avoid breathing problems during your anaesthetic - If you are taking medicines, you should continue to take them as usual, unless your anaesthetist or surgeon have asked you not to - If you feel unwell prior to admission, please telephone the Hospital for advice
+- If you are taking medicines, you should continue to take them as usual, unless your anaesthetist or surgeon have asked you not to. - If you feel unwell prior to admission, please telephone the Hospital for advice.

 Questions you may like to ask your anaesthetist